mate-academy/py-elves-and-dwarves/README.md

             dwarf_blacksmith.py
 ```
 All classes should be defined in the corresponding modules.
-Function should be defined in the `main.py` module.
+Functions should be defined in the `main.py` module.